 The program admissions committees of the University intend that an applicant to any of the schools is qualified for the proposed curriculum and is capable of profiting from the educational experience offered by this University.
 The admissions committees of the schools accomplish this by examining evidence of scholastic competence, moral and ethical standards, and significant qualities of character and personality.
 Applicants are considered for admission only on the recommendation of the program in which study is desired.

 In addition to Loma Linda University admissions requirements, the applicant must also complete the following requirements:

 - A four-year baccalaureate degree (or its equivalent) from an accredited college or university is a prerequisite for admission to the School of Religion.
 Transcripts of the applicant's scholastic record should show appropriate preparation, in grades and content, for the curriculum chosen.

 - See admission requirements for individual program in this CATALOG for G.P.A. requirements.

 - A personal interview is desirable and should be arranged with the director of the program in which the student wishes to study.

 - Since there is some variation in the pattern of undergraduate courses prescribed by different programs, the student should note the specific requirements of the chosen program.
 Deficiencies may be removed while enrolled; prerequisites must be completed prior to acceptance into the program.

 The School of Religion has a rolling admission policy for some programs in which completed applications are reviewed and students are accepted on a continual basis.
 Applications must be completed by the deadlines listed for the program in which the student wishes to enroll:

-Master of Arts in Bioethics and Master of Arts in Religion and Science
+Master of Arts degree in bioethics and Master of Arts degree in religion and science